atlassian/react-beautiful-dnd/README.md

 Traditionally drag and drop interactions have been exclusively a mouse or touch interaction.
 This library ships with support for drag and drop interactions **using only a keyboard**.
 This enables power users to drive their experience entirely from the keyboard.
 As well as opening up these experiences to users who would have been excluded previously.

 We provide **fantastic support for screen readers** to assist users with visual (or other) impairments.
 We ship with english messaging out of the box 📦.
-However, you are welcome to override these messages by using the `announce` function that it provided to all of the `DragDropContext > hook` functions.
+However, you are welcome to override these messages by using the `announce` function that it provided to all of the `DragDropContext > handle` functions.

 See our [screen reader guide](docs/guides/screen-reader.md) for a guide on crafting useful screen reader messaging.